Lake House Decor

 The bright fuchsia, yellow and pink peonies match perfectly with my all weather indoor outdoor tablecloth with zipper to accommodate the umbrella.

 I still had some space off the patio to add a tiny metal bistro chair set and a matching coordinating Cape Town chaise lounge chair.
 The navy blue fits perfectly in my color theme.
 I added a turquoise lumbar fringed lake pillow and a white ceramic garden stool for a side table.
-My husband Ross loves to take his afternoon siesta on this chair.
+Someone loves to take an afternoon siesta on this chair.
 What was I thinking?
 I should have bought two!

 What’s Up Dock?

 There’s nothing better than waking up in the morning and having coffee out on the dock and listening to the water hit the shoreline.
 Previously we only had space for a small bench and our two Adirondack chairs.
 I purchased the Khara wooden bench from Raymour & Flanigan which comfortably seats three.
 I’m all about adding round elements to square spaces and this beauty did the job!
 To shop outdoor benches, click here.
-A pair of Outdoor Navy and cream AHOY anchor pillows make no mistake where you are.
-I could not believe that these embroidered pillows were outdoor.
-They looked too nice.
 A blue and white striped poof gets moved around for additional seating or a footstool.
-Anchoring it ALL is the Kensett indoor/outdoor trellis rug.
+Anchoring it ALL is a cobalt outdoor rug.
 As soon as we laid it down my neighbor came over and took off her flip flops to test it out barefoot.
 She said it was nicer than her indoor carpet!
 Outdoor carpets have certain come a long way.

 Of course I needed coordinating beach towels.
 In the center of the deck we have a massive slate and iron table.
 To brighten the dark table I placed a marble turtle with citronella pebble candles, a white/navy striped vase, and a solar cut out lantern which cast the most amazing shadows at night.